 Business Tax Lawyer in Orange, CA

 Business owners in California can face significant penalties when they fail to consider tax matters as part of their planning and entity selection process.
 Taking the time to contemplate tax considerations at the start of forming a business is frequently a key component of why a business succeeds or fails.
-Selecting the wrong business entity or neglecting important tax considerations can lead to the buildup of unpaid tax obligations and penalties so substantial that the business is no longer viable.
+Selecting the wrong business entity or neglecting important tax considerations can lead to the buildup of unpaid tax obligations and penalties so substantial that the business isn't sustainable.

-In some instances, like failing to withhold and deposit payroll taxes properly, the business owner may be held personally accountable for the outstanding tax.
+In certain instances, like failing to withhold and deposit payroll taxes properly, the business owner may be accountable for the outstanding tax.
 Additionally, business owners must consider various tax matters when passing the company on to the next generation or a new executive group.

-At Morgan Sebastian Law, we are committed to helping business owners prepare for and meet their local, state, and federal business tax requirements.
-We are happy to provide business tax planning services for a wide range of company needs, including business formation, routine tax planning, payroll and employment tax administration, and company succession planning.
-To schedule a confidential and free 30-minute consultation with an experienced tax professional at Morgan Sebastian Law, please call (877) 223-6605.
+At Morgan Sebastian Law, we are committed to helping business owners prepare their business tax requirements.
+We are happy to provide business tax planning services for a wide range of company necessities, such as business formation, routine tax planning, payroll and employment tax administration, and company succession planning.
+If you'd like to contact us for a confidential and free 30-minute consultation with an experienced tax professional at Morgan Sebastian Law, please call (877) 223-6605.

 Legal Considerations for Entity Selection & Business Structure

-When forming your business, selecting the right entity is an exhaustive process that is largely dependent on your particular business objectives, tax planning, and a variety of other factors.
+When forming your business, selecting the right entity is an exhaustive procedure that is largely contingent on your particular business objectives, tax planning, and a variety of other factors.

 New company owners in the U.S. may select from five business structures: